JohannesBuchner/uncythonize/README.rst

 ============

-This script strips cython code (.pyx files) down to python code, by replacing cython cdef with def and stripping away type annotations.
+This script strips cython code (.pyx files) down to python code, by replacing cython declarations (cdef) with python equivalents and stripping away type annotations.

 Limitations
 --------------